Site Index • Wiki • Blog

 They summarized the best arguments to divide promotions

-arguments are technically faulty and rely on confusing
+(first paragraph page 59).
+The arguments come up short because they are technically faulty and rely on confusing

 unfamilar audience.
 Here are the three bad arguments and